 After only a few seconds in Hong Kong, I realized three days was not nearly enough time to explore the city.
 I need more time.
 A lot more time.
 I didn’t make it to Macau.
 Inclement weather prevented me from heading to the peak for a view of the city at night.
 I missed the fireworks.
 I didn’t get to some of the outer islands or small villages.
 I just missed so much.

 But the food…the food!
 Hong Kong is a foodie city if there ever was one.
 Around every corner is an amazing noodle, dumpling, or dim sum restaurant.
 Smells of noodles and pork and fried chicken fill the air.
 My nose guided me to delicious food stalls for three days.
 And as an avid sushi lover, I was overjoyed to find that there seemed to be a decent quality sushi restaurant everywhere I went.

 I barely scratched the surface of this fabulous and mesmerizing city.
-And, I think by even saying that, I’m being very generous with the amount of sightseeing I did.
+And by saying even that, I’m being very generous with the amount of sightseeing I did.

-I loved Hong Kong and I regret coming to Asia so often yet never having made it here before.
-Hong Kong is simply an amazing and energetic city that you should visit and I need to return to for a much longer visit.
+I loved Hong Kong and regret coming to Asia so often yet never having made it here before.
+Hong Kong is simply an amazing and energetic city that you should visit, and I need to return for a much longer visit.

-And thanks everybody for the great travel advice.
-This was my first experiment in having my whole trip planned for me and it went over extremely well.
+And thanks, everybody, for the great travel advice.
+This was my first experiment in having my whole trip planned for me, and it went extremely well.
 I might have to crowdsource my trips more often.
 You are better than any guidebook.